Sums Associated with Orbits in the Binary Dynamical System

-In 1930 G. H. Hardy and J. E. Littlewood derived a result concerning the rate of divergence of certain series of cosecants.
-In more recent terminology, their result can be interpreted as a result about the behaviour of orbits in dynamical systems arising from rotations on the unit circle.
-In general terms, this behaviour is related to the question of `how often' a point under successive rotations gets `close' to $1$.
-Now, the expansion of numbers in $[0,1)$ to the base $2$ can be associated with a different system -- the binary dynamical system.
+{ In 1930, G. H. Hardy and J. E. Littlewood derived results concerning rates of divergence of certain series involving cosecants.
+In more recent terminology, one of their results can be interpreted in terms of the behaviour of orbits in a dynamical system that is a rotation on the unit circle.
+Now, the expansion of numbers in $[0,1)$ to the base $2$ can be associated with a different dynamical system -- the binary system.
 This article considers orbit behaviour in the binary system that corresponds to the behaviour that was, in effect, observed by Hardy and Littlewood in systems involving rotations.
-Now, except for a countable set, the sequence of binary digits of a number in $[0,1)$ may be arranged as an infinite sequence of consecutive, finite blocks, each block consisting of all zeros or all ones.
-The relationships between the lengths of these blocks determine Hardy-Littlewood types of behaviour in the binary system.
-This behaviour is considered and results relating to normal and simply normal numbers are obtained.
-There also are suggestions for further investigation.
+Given a typical number in $[0,1)$, the sequence of its binary digits may be arranged as an infinite sequence of consecutive, non-empty, finite blocks, each block consisting of all zeros or all ones.
+The relationships between the lengths of these blocks determine Hardy-Littlewood types of behaviour associated with the number.
+Amongst other results, upper and lower estimates are derived for the sums of powers of the reciprocals of points in the orbit of the number.
+These estimates are in terms of the lengths of the associated blocks.
+A necessary and sufficient condition is found for the essential `equivalence' of the upper and lower estimates.
+Almost all numbers in $[0,1)$ satisfy this condition. }